 The text of the following statement was released by the G7 leaders of Canada, France, Germany, Italy, Japan, the United Kingdom, and the United States of America, and the Presidents of the European Council and the European Commission.

-The following countries have asked to be added as signatories to this statement, joining the G7 in its support for Ukraine: Albania, Belgium, Bulgaria, The Czech Republic, Denmark, Estonia, Finland, Greece, Iceland, Ireland, Kosovo, Latvia, Lithuania, Luxembourg, Montenegro, the Netherlands, North Macedonia, Norway, Portugal, Romania, Slovenia, Spain, Sweden.
+The following countries have asked to be added as signatories to this statement, joining the G7 in its support for Ukraine: Albania, Belgium, Bulgaria, Cyprus, The Czech Republic, Denmark, Estonia, Finland, Greece, Iceland, Ireland, Kosovo, Latvia, Lithuania, Luxembourg, Montenegro, the Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, Slovenia, Spain, Sweden.

 July 12 2023